Russian rouble steadies near 81 vs dollar

 The rouble hit its weakest since late April on Tuesday after drone strikes that one politician called the most dangerous attack on Moscow since World War Two.
 A Ukrainian presidential aide denied Kyiv's direct involvement.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 0.3% at $72.79 a barrel.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was down 0.6% at $72.20 a barrel.
 Brent was trading near $78 a barrel early this week.

 Ministers from OPEC+ that includes top producers Saudi Arabia and Russia are scheduled to gather on Saturday and Sunday for a regular biannual meeting.
 The group pumps more than 40% of the world's oil supply.